The following farming practices have consequences or effects on the soil;

 - (a) Define Tillage

-(b) Explain Zero tillage
+(b) Explain zero tillage

 METHODS OF REPLENISHING LOST NUTRIENTS

-- CROP ROTATION: It is a system of farming whereby different crops are grown on the same piece of land year after year in a definite manner so as to maintain the fertility of the soil.
+- CROP ROTATION: It is a system of farming whereby different crops are grown on the same piece of land year after year in a definite manner to maintain the fertility of the soil.

 The layout of a four-year crop rotation plan is shown in this table